|

 Mixed

-Industrial/Office: many REITs own both office and
+Industrial/Office: these REITs own both office and

 industrial/warehouse properties.